 US Clinical Experience (USCE): What Counts and What Doesn’t?

-But, navigating the ins and outs of USCE can be difficult, you may have many questions.
+Navigating the ins and outs of USCE can be difficult, and you may have many questions.
 Below are the answers to the Top 3 Questions about US Clinical Experience.

 What is US Clinical Experience (USCE)?

 US Clinical Experience (USCE) is defined as hands-on experience working with patients conducted in a US medical environment.

 What is usually considered USCE is:

 - Clerkships (Any clinical rotations completed in the US or Canada)

 - Experiences in similar medical environments (such as England)

 How do I get US Clinical Experience (USCE)?

 Unfortunately, this is not a very straightforward answer.
 There are several methods residency candidates can use to inquire about getting USCE.
 All of the methods have varying levels of efficiency and success rates and require residency candidates to be careful as they move forward.